-Resolved, That the purity of our institutions must be maintained at all bazards Resolved, That a committee of three be appointed to lay these resolutions before Gen. Butler, and to ask at the same time that there be plums in the duff on the occasion of this anniversary of our national independence.
-In the cheering which followed the reading of these resolutions, one old mannearly as old as the centenarian whom I had seen inside-swung his cap feebly, and shouted in a tremulous voice: "Plum duff!
+Resolved, That the purity of our institutions must be maintained at all hazards.

+Resolved, That a committee of three be ap pointed to lay these resolutions before Gen Butler, and to ask at the same time that there be plums in the duff on the occasion of this anniversary of our national independence.
+In the cheering which followed the reading of these resolutions, one old mannearly as old as the centenarian whom l had seen inside-swung his cap feebly, and shouted in a tremulous voice: duff!
 Plum duff!
+If any snipe attempts to haul down that flag, shoot him on the wing ?"

-If any snipe attempts wing?'
-Gen. Butler gave me a meaning look, and tapped his forehead without making any remark.
+Gen. Butler gave me a meaning look, and tapped his ferehead without making any remark.
 As we passed out of the courtyard into the dormitory building, we came across a solitary Inmate sitting upon a bench.
-He held a book in his hand, and was repeating over and over these words:

-"A verb must agree with its nominative
+He held a book in his hand, and was repeating over and over these words?
+"A verb must agree with its nominative in number ard person.
+A verb must agree